U.S. Polo Assn. Announces His Highness Maharaja Sawai Padmanabh Singh Of Jaipur, India, As New Global Brand Ambassador

 About Arvind

-Arvind Fashions Ltd., based in Bengaluru, is India's No. 1 casual and denim player in the country's retail industry, a lifestyle powerhouse with a strong portfolio of fashion brands catering to consumers across various sub-categories and price points.
+based in Bengaluru, is India's No. 1 casual and denim player in the country's retail industry, a lifestyle powerhouse with a strong portfolio of fashion brands catering to consumers across various sub-categories and price points.
 With a host of renowned brands, both international and indigenous, like U.S. Polo Assn., ARROW, Tommy Hilfiger, Calvin Klein and Flying Machine, Arvind has a presence across lifestyle brands and value fashion.
-Visit Arvind , USPoloAssn , and follow @uspoloassnindia .
+Visit

 Contact Information